LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/introduction.md

 Within the Knowledge Base application, a CMS knowledge base serves as a connector to the CMS.
 You can configure the knowledge base so that the content is selected and served:

 * [Using LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-with-liveperson-ai.html). (**Recommended**)
 * [Without using LivePerson AI](knowledge-base-cms-knowledge-bases-cms-kbs-without-liveperson-ai.html).
-In this case, the knowledge base uses the CMS' query and answer API for article selection.
+In this case, the knowledge base uses the CMS' query and answer API for article suggestions/answers.
 (Every CMS can have a different name for this API.)

 ### Getting started with a draft KB